 Shop on HSN

 I buy my detergent from HSN, the televised home shopping channel.
-I order a container of 100+ detergent sheets for about $20.
+I order a container of 100+ detergent sheets.
 They do a great job, and I am thoroughly satisfied with the results.

 I wash clothes in cold water only and stains disappear.
 The detergent sheets come down to a cost of 20 cents per load.
 The name of this terrific laundry detergent is S20.
 It comes in a variety of scents.
 I love the lavender.